 Can I enter more than one recipe into the contest?

 Yes, you can submit as many recipe entries as you like.
-However, only one recipe per entrant may be featured as one of the Top 6 Finalists.

 How do I know that my online entry was accepted?

 If your online entry was successfully submitted, you will see the following message after you click the submit button, “Thank you for entering!”

 After I submitted my recipe entry, I realized that I made a mistake in the recipe.
 What should I do?